coolbeam/UPFlow_pytorch/README.md

 This repository includes(is coming):

-- Training scripts based on Python and PyTorch; and
-- inferring scripts for several benchmarks; and
+- inferring scripts; and
-- pretrain models.
+- pretrain model; and
+- Training scripts

+## Usage

+Please first install the environments following `how_to_install.md`.

+Run `python3 test.py` to test our trained model on KITTI 2015 dataset.
+Note that Cuda is needed.

 ## Acknowledgement
-Part of our codes are adapted from [IRR-PWC](https://github.com/visinf/irr) and [UnFlow](https://github.com/simonmeister/UnFlow), we thank the authors for their contributions.
+Part of our codes are adapted from [IRR-PWC](https://github.com/visinf/irr), [UnFlow](https://github.com/simonmeister/UnFlow) [ARFlow](https://github.com/lliuz/ARFlow) and [UFlow](https://github.com/google-research/google-research/tree/master/uflow), we thank the authors for their contributions.